jeffreykstone/ip-lookup/README.md

 You should see "IP Lookup service started!" in the console/terminal.

-Next you need to sign up for and install NGROK: https://ngrok.com/download
+Next you need to sign up for and install NGROK based on your particular platform: https://ngrok.com/download

 Open another terminal and from the root directory, run: ./ngrok http 5001 (or whatever port you decide to use).